Irish-based aircraft lessor gets court approval for creditor scheme

 Mr Justice David Barniville made orders admitting the company’s proceedings to the fast track Commercial Court list and formally gave it permission to convene meetings with its creditors.

-The application was made on an ex-parte basis, one side only represented, but several of NAC’s creditors had representatives in the courtroom observing the proceedings.
+The application was made on an ex-parte basis, one side only represented, but several of Nordic’s creditors had representatives in the courtroom observing the proceedings.

-Brian Kennedy SC said he represented a group which holds a total 69% of the NAC’s unsecured debt.